 "First, Piper has not been consistent with the parallelism of the passage: 4:6 Blessing to whom God credits righteousness apart from works, 4:7 Blessed are those whose iniquities are forgiven, and 4:8 Blessed is he whom the Lord will not reckon his sin.
 Notice that the parallel is not of “iniquities” and “sin” corresponding to “apart from works,” as Piper hurriedly assumed, but rather the “crediting of righteousness” corresponds to “iniquities forgiven” and “not crediting sin.”
 In other words, Paul is saying that to “credit righteousness” is synonymous with “not crediting sin.
 Thus, there is no actual correspondence between “apart from works” and “sinner” here."

 First of all, it is somewhat foolish to try to use one passage of Scripture to refute a doctrine so profoundly and clearly enforced by that same text.
-Nick's argument is not accurate.
 Romans 4:6 is explicitly speaking of those, "to whom God counts righteousness apart from works."
 That is the direct quotation of that verse.
-There is no way those can be separated.
+There is no way that those things can be separated.

 It is true that the crediting of Christ's righteousness corresponds to our iniquities being forgiven.
 That is double imputation.
 Our sins are credited to Christ and His righteousness is credited to us.
 The Reformation Study Bible has this footnote: